Rontrann12/game_dev/notes/libGDX.md

 The following features may be useful for developing a VN game:

-- File handling
+- File handling: would be useful for script reading
-- 2D Animation
+- 2D Animation: Basic animation.
+For extra details
-- Sprites
+- Sprites: Sprites for characters, background, textbox etc
+- Viewport: Dimensions of what can be seen from the camera
-- Orthographic Camera
+- Orthographic Camera: Movable camera. rotate, zoom effects.
--
+- ViewPort: handles aspect ratios, in case window is resized
+- Continuous Rendering: disabling this would be more efficient as not much rendering is required for VNs
+- Asset Manager: would be useful for loading assets and destroying assets. also capable of asynchronous loading screens